alexandracpop/Portfolio-Project/Project_Card_readme.md

 ## Model Description:
-The machine learning models explored in this project are the Regression Decision Tree and Multiple Regression, both of which aim to predict movie revenue based on various input variables.
+The machine learning models explored in this project are the Regression Decision Tree and Random Forest, both of which aim to predict movie revenue based on various input variables.
 The input variables used include:
 * budget
 * runtime